-- Years from 2017 to 2020, the company submitted its tax return on the due date and the books are under inspection. - Years from 2021 till 2023 the company submitted its tax return on the due date and books have not been inspected yet. - Year 2024 the company tax return is under preparation and will be submitted to the tax authority on legal dates.
+- Years from 2017 to 2020, the company submitted its tax return on the due date and the books are under inspection. - Years from 2021 till 2024 the company submitted its tax return on the due date and books have not been inspected yet.